-We expect that the expenses related to our NDC's will continue to increase as we seek to identify additional targets for preclinical research and add personnel to these projects.
-We cannot accurately predict future research and development expenses for our NDC's because such costs are dependent on a number of variables, including the success of preclinical studies on any such NDC.
+We expect that the expenses related to our nanopharmaceutical pipeline will continue to increase as we seek to identify additional targets for preclinical research and add personnel to these projects.
+We cannot accurately predict future research and development expenses for our nanopharmaceutical pipeline because such costs are dependent on a number of variables, including the success of preclinical studies on any such nanopharmaceuticals.

 The successful development of any of our product candidates is highly uncertain.
 As such, at this time, we cannot reasonably predict with certainty the duration and costs of the current or future clinical trials of any of our product candidates or if, when or to what extent we will generate revenues from any commercialization and sale of any of our product candidates that obtain marketing approval.
 We may never succeed in achieving regulatory approval for any of our product candidates.
-The duration, costs and timing of development of our product candidates will depend on a variety of factors, including:
+The duration, costs and timing of clinical trials and development of our product candidates will depend on a variety of factors, including:

-- the scope and rate of progress of our ongoing clinical trials; - a continued acceptable safety profile of any product candidate once approved; - the scope, progress, timing, results and costs of researching and developing our product candidates, and conducting preclinical and clinical trials; - · results from ongoing as well as any future clinical trials; - significant and changing government regulation in the United States and abroad; - the costs, timing and outcome of regulatory review or approval of our product candidates in the United States and abroad; - our ability to establish and maintain strategic partnerships, licensing or other arrangements and the financial terms of such agreements; - establishment of arrangements with third party suppliers or raw materials and third party manufacturers of finished drug product; - our ability to manufacture, market, commercialize and achieve market acceptance for any of our product candidates that we are developing or may develop in the future; - · the emergence of competing technologies and products and other adverse market developments; and - the cost of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims.
+- the scope and rate of progress of our ongoing as well as any additional clinical trials; - the scope, progress, results and costs of preclinical development, laboratory testing and other research and development activities; - results from ongoing as well as any additional clinical trials; - · significant and changing government regulation; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain strategic partnerships, and the terms and success of those partnerships, if any, including the timing and amount of payments that we might receive from potential strategic partners; - our ability to manufacture, market, commercialize and achieve market acceptance for any of our product candidates that we are developing or may develop in the future; - · the emergence of competing technologies and products and other adverse market developments; and - the cost of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims.

 Any change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the cost and timing associated with the development of that product candidate.
-For example, if the FDA, or a comparable non-U.S. regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant delays in enrollment in any of our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.
+For example, if the FDA or a comparable non-U.S. regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant delays in enrollment in any of our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.

 As a result of the uncertainties discussed above, we are unable to determine when, or to what extent, we will generate revenues from the commercialization and sale of any of our product candidates.
-We anticipate that we will make determinations as to which additional programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical data with respect to each product candidate, as well as our ongoing assessment of the product candidate's commercial potential.
-We will need to raise additional capital in the future in order to complete the development and commercialization of CRLX101 and CRLX301 and to fund the development of our other product candidates, if any.
+We anticipate that we will make determinations as to which additional programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, as well as our ongoing assessment of the product candidate's commercial potential.
+We will need to raise additional capital in the future in order to complete the development and commercialization of CRLX101 and CRLX301 and to fund the development of our other product candidates.